-On March 27, 2017, the Executive Board of the International Monetary Fund ("IMF") concluded the Article IV consultation with the Republic.
-The IMF staff concluded that the Republic's economic activity continues to grow rapidly, aided by, among others, strengthened labor markets, increased investments, low energy prices and the economic recovery of the U.S. Additionally, the IMF staff highlighted that the Government's inflation policy has been successful at maintaining inflation within the official target range in the face of positive supply shocks.
+On March 27, 2017, the Executive Board of the IMF concluded the Article IV consultation with the Republic.
+The IMF staff concluded that the Republic's economic activity is operating above potential and maintains a strong momentum, aided by a favorable international environment and a strengthened policy framework.
+Additionally, the IMF staff highlighted that the Government's inflation policy has been successful at maintaining inflation within the official target range in the face of positive supply shocks, and the Government's notable fiscal consolidation efforts over the past several years have slowed further increases in public debt.